-Why formalism fails?
+Why does formalism fail?

-Law is no substitution for values
+Laws are no substitute for values

 Transparency does not lie in reporting.
 Transparency lies in true loyalty.
 It goes beyond formal constraints.
 It reflects personal will, which is a combination of wisdom, power and beauty.
 It reflects values that permeate the society in which actions that are meant to be transparent take place.
 Japan lives a different transparency than Spain.
 A football team defines transparency differently than a group of scientists.
 Transparency is different for a pharmaceutical company than for the army.
 Transparency is what connects us at the level of values.
 Law is not a substitute for values.